seasid3/pands-project/README.md

 1.2 Median
 Copying the working code from mean.py into a new file called median.py and changing the function to "median_data = data["SepalLengthCm"].median()" (reference: https://www.geeksforgeeks.org/python-basics-of-pandas-using-iris-dataset/, see official documentation: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.median.html)

+1.3 Standard Deviation
+Copy the working code from mean.py into a new file called std_dev.py and changing the function to "std_dev = data["SepalLengthCm"].std()" (see official documentation: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.std.html).

+1.4 Minium and Maximum Values
+Copy the working code from mean.py into new files called min.py and max.py changing the function to "min = data["SepalLengthCm"].min()" and "min = data["SepalLengthCm"].max()", respectively (see official documentation: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.min.html#pandas.DataFrame.min and https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.max.html#pandas.DataFrame.max).
+I tried to write the min and max functions in the one min_and_max.py file but it didnt like having the two functions together (red error marks) so I split them out.

+Review of summary statistics code:
+Although I wrote code that adequately finds the mean, median, standard deviation, minimum and maximum value of each coummn/iris database feature (which was great to get my head around the coding for simple analysis of a pandas df), I knew from lectures this is long and unnecessary so I asked ChatGPT can I generalise the use of these functions (see conversation: https://chatgpt.com/share/6818c100-8c88-800d-a0ca-4b69f0cda31c) for improved efficiency.
+Taking the advice, I imporoved the code and commented out the first itteration of the code I wrote.